Skip to content

 What is the application process?

-We accept applicants who apply through the current OBGYN application platform.
-We will run a hybrid interview season with half of the slots (40) being in-person and half virtual (40).
-The deadline for applications is 10/1, and we will release interview offers on 10/24.
-Both virtual and in-person dates will be first come first serve.
-We will use the Thalamus system to offer/schedule/conduct interviews, and applicants will have 48 hours to accept an offer.
-Interviews will be conducted from November to January and applicants will be emailed of final status by 12/2 (waitlist, etc.).
+We accept applicants who apply through the current OBGYN application platform Residency CAS.
+We will run a hybrid interview season with each interview date offered as in person or virtual the applicant will choose.
+The deadline for applications is 9/24, and we will release interview offers on 10/28.
+Interview dates will be first come first serve.
+We will use the Residency CAS system to offer/schedule/conduct interviews, and applicants will have 48 hours to accept an offer.
+Interviews will be conducted from November through January and applicants will be emailed of final status by 11/26 (waitlist, etc.).
 We are participating in Program Signaling and the Alignment Check Index.

 Will I learn all facets of Ob/Gyn?

-In addition to general Ob/Gyn, the Santa Clara program has subspecialty divisions in Maternal-Fetal Medicine, Gyn Oncology, Reproductive Endocrinology & Infertility, and Female Pelvic Medicine and Reconstructive Surgery, Minimal Invasive Surgery, and Complex Family Planning.
+In addition to general Ob/Gyn, the Santa Clara program has subspecialty divisions in Maternal-Fetal Medicine, Gyn Oncology, Reproductive Endocrinology & Infertility, and Urogynecology and Reconstructive Pelvic Surgery, Minimal Invasive Surgery, and Complex Family Planning.
 Residents rotate through all divisions.
-Since there are no Fellows, residents work directly with the faculty.
+There are no Fellows, so residents work directly with the faculty.

 What is the volume of patients?